 The proposed project has been conditioned in order to be found consistent with the stream alteration, water quality and visual resource policies of the Coastal Act.
-Mitigation measures, including redesign of the project to avoid fill of the stream, open space deed restriction, drainage and runoff control plans, landscaping plans, and signage program will minimize all adverse environmental impacts.
+Mitigation measures, including an open space deed restriction over the realigned channel, drainage and runoff control plans, landscaping plans, and signage program will minimize all adverse environmental impacts.
 As conditioned, there are no less feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impact which the activity may have on the environment.
 Therefore, the Commission finds the proposed project is the least environmentally-damaging alternative and is consistent with the requirements of the Coastal Act to conform to CEQA.